 The Inconvenient Truth Many Investors Don’t Know

 Some of the largest funds in the world are funds whose holdings mirror the S&P 500 Index.
 Many Financial Advisors routinely recommend these funds as core holdings for their clients.
-But according to FossilfreeFunds.org, 10% of every dollar invested in an S&P tracking fund goes to the fossil fuel industry (coal, oil and gas companies, and related industries).
+But according to FossilfreeFunds.org, 7.75% of every dollar invested in an S&P tracking fund goes to the fossil fuel industry (coal, oil and gas companies, and related industries).
 This is down significantly from two years ago when the percentage was closer to 10%, and is mainly due to the significant under-performance of fossil fuel stocks over the last couple of years.
 In addition, the S&P 500 Index contains three of the largest international tobacco companies.

 A very important object lesson for investors is the Vanguard fund company.
 They manage some of the largest funds in the world, many of which are passive funds tracking stock indexes such as the S&P 500.
 Through these funds, Vanguard has enormous investments in the fossil fuel industry.
 The consumer advocacy group AsYouSow states that as of January, 2018, Vanguard was funneling almost 300 billion dollars of investor money into fossil fuel companies!
-Ironically, Vanguard does have one “greenish” socially screened mutual fund, VFTSX.
-It is very interesting to compare this fund to their S&P 500 tracking mutual fund, VFINX.
-The screened fund has two-thirds less exposure to the Fossil Fuel industry.
-As of January, 2018, it also shows superior performance over multiple time periods – although it does have slightly higher internal fund costs (!)
+Vanguard has begun to change – in the past couple of years they have launched three new diversified funds with reduced fossil fuel exposure.

 One problem is that many “do-it-yourself” investors and mainstream financial advisors do not look beneath the surface of the funds they own/recommend, nor do they take the time to find cleaner, “greener” funds that avoid companies doing significant damage to our environment.
 This is truly unfortunate, because there are numerous high performance funds available that avoid fossil fuel industry stocks completely, and show very competitive performance.

 Nevertheless, even in 2020, many retail investment firms dealing with the general public seemingly have not gotten the memo, and continue to disparage sustainable investing – possibly because they are reluctant to leave the profitable financial embrace of the huge, legacy fund families to whom they have been sending their clients for many decades.

 2023: Two Areas of Focus for the Sustainable Investing Community